 Joseph is the only piece of Mr. Lloyd Webber’s ouvre that I’ve actually consumed, and as far as his artistic inspiration on this one goes, it’s not much less weird than reading some cat poetry and going “I need to see this on stage performed by actors in skin-tight cat outfits.”
 For those unfamiliar, the story of Joseph is transplanted almost verbatim from the Book of Genesis.
 Joseph, youngest son of Jacob (aka Israel, namesake of the modern country), is his father’s favorite and has prophetic dreams that make his eleven brothers jealous.
 The brothers sell Joseph into slavery in Egypt, but Joseph has God and anime on his side and is able to leverage his dream-interpretation skills to become the Pharaoh’s second-in-command.
 By interpreting the Pharaoh’s dreams, Joseph helps Egypt avoid a region-wide famine.
 When Joseph’s brothers travel to Egypt to beg for food, Joseph does a bunch of pranks on them to determine whether they feel real remorse for their actions.
 He then uses his authority to set aside a region of Egypt for the Israelites to live in.
 This is why the Israelites were living in Egypt prior to the Exodus.

 Joseph and the Amazing Technicolor Dreamcoat is a film adaptation of a sung-through stage musical with music by Andrew Lloyd Webber and lyrics by Tim Rice.
 It’s a comedy full of pop-culture references and 20th-century anachronisms.
 Many musical numbers are irreverent parodies of completely unrelated genres: One More Angel In Heaven, for instance, features Joseph’s brothers lamenting their brother’s death in country-music accents before breaking out into a hoedown.
 During Go, Go, Go Joseph, the other residents of the ancient Egyptian jail Joseph is locked in reassure him while dressed in crazy disco outfits and a weird hippie stereotype old man wanders around the stage.
 Joseph (Donny Osmond) is almost naked the entire time.
-I have no idea who this man is supposed to be My personal favorite aspect is the Elvis impression that the Pharaoh does for the duration of his time on stage.
+My personal favorite aspect is the Elvis impression that the Pharaoh does for the duration of his time on stage.

 At least to me, the hilarity of Joseph stems from the dissonance between what the show tries to claim about itself and the literal text of the show.
 On one hand, this is a high-energy pop musical choc-a-block with twentieth century themes about overcoming great adversity and pursuing your dreams and being famous and becoming “a star”.
 The audience is barraged with modern-day pop culture references, musical parodies, and anachronistic humor, while at the same time the fundamental story of Joseph, mostly just a component of the ethnic history of the Jewish People, is completely unchanged.
 Seriously, it is absolutely wild to me the degree to which Andrew Lloyd Webber and Tim Rice were able to play with the source material without really changing any of the plot specifics.
 If you’re ever bored I heavily encourage you to put on your completely legally-acquired copy of Joseph, crack open your nearest Bible to Genesis 37, and see if you can follow along.
 I’ve matched each musical number to the relevant Bible passages if you want the abridged version.